square/Cleanse/README.rst

         typealias Element = NSURL
     }

-Then one may be able to request a ``TaggedProvider`` of the tag type with the following expressipn:
+Then one may be able to request a ``TaggedProvider`` of this special URL by using the type:

 .. code-block:: swift